 In 2009 Mary-Jess flew to Nanjing, China as part of her degree in Music and Chinese Studies at the University of Sheffield.
 It was there that she entered 民星唱翻天 (Min Xing Chang Fan Tian) ‘I want to sing to the stars’.
 With her unique voice and grasp of the Chinese language, Mary-Jess took the competition by storm and the 70 million viewers took her to their hearts.
 Her performance of ‘Time to Say Goodbye’ in the live final stormed her to victory and cemented her position as a serious singer in the Chinese community.

-2010 saw Mary-Jess write and record her debut album ‘Shine’ with filmic textures and a contemporary flare; she recorded the string section from The Royal Philharmonic Orchestra at Abbey Road and worked with some of China’s most accomplished musicians to add a touch of the orient.
+2010 saw Mary-Jess write and record her debut album ‘Shine’.
+Seeking to add filmic textures and a contemporary flare; she recorded the string section from The Royal Philharmonic Orchestra at Abbey Road and worked with some of China’s most accomplished musicians to add a touch of the orient.

 Her second single ‘Glorious’ was included on the Rugby World Cup ‘World in Union’ album.
 She was also invited to sing Faith Hill’s ‘There You’ll Be’ on the Band of the H.M.Royal Marines album ‘Summon the Heroes’ due to her being a member of the RBL and also due to her family connections with the forces.
 This recording has since been included on ‘Music for Heroes – The Ultimate Military Tribute Album’.